-The barrier penetration rating does not imply that a barrier will perform as rated in all site conditions, approach routes, and topography.
+5.2 The barrier penetration rating does not imply that a barrier will perform as rated in all site conditions, approach routes, and topography.
 Also, only single-specimen tests at a specified impact location are required by this test method, and therefore, not all points of impact can be tested and validated for the penetration rating.
 Other impact locations may respond differently.

 1.1 This test method provides a range of vehicle impact conditions, designations, and penetration performance levels.
 This will allow an agency to select passive perimeter barriers and active entry point barriers appropriate for use at facilities with a defined moving vehicle threat.
 Agencies may adopt and specify those condition designations and performance levels in this test method that satisfy their specific needs.
 Agencies may also assign certification ratings for active and passive perimeter barriers based on the tests and test methodologies described herein.
-Many test parameters are standardized to arrive at a common vehicle type and mass, enhance test realism and replication, and produce uniform rating designations.
+Many test parameters are standardized to arrive at a common vehicle type and mass, and replication, and produce uniform rating designations.

-1.2 Compliance with these test procedures establishes a measure of performance but does not render any perimeter barrier invulnerable to vehicle penetration.
-Caution should be exercised in interpreting test findings and in extrapolating results to other than test conditions.
-While computer simulations are powerful tools that are useful in the development of new and improved barriers or in estimating performance under differing conditions, use of only the results from computer simulation for fielding a product is strongly discouraged.
-When performing a test, developers and users are encouraged to address specific or unusual site conditions as needed.
+1.2 Compliance with these test procedures establishes a measure of performance but does not render any vehicle perimeter barrier invulnerable to vehicle penetration.
+Caution should be exercised in interpreting test findings and in extrapolating results to other than test conditions and to user site conditions.
+This standard does not confirm the performance of the test barrier in the user site conditions.
+While computer simulations are powerful tools that are useful in the development of new and improved barriers or in estimating performance under differing conditions, the analytical models and methods must be validated against physical test data.
+When performing a test, developers and users are encouraged to address specific or unusual user site conditions as needed.

 1.3 Product/design certification under this test method only addresses the ability of the barrier to withstand the impact of the test vehicle.
 It does not represent an endorsement of the product/design or address its operational suitability.

-This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and to determine the applicability of regulatory limitations prior to use.
+1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and to determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.